-- Star, in which the bots are organised around a central server.
+- Star topology - the bots are organized around a central server.

-- Multi-server, in which there are multiple C&C servers for redundancy.
+- Multi-server topology - there are multiple C&C servers for redundancy.

-- Hierarchical, in which there are multiple C&C servers that are organized into tiered groups.
+- Hierarchical topology - multiple C&C servers are organized into tiered groups.

-- Random, in which there is no C&C server at all and coopted computers communicate as a peer-to-peer botnet (P2P botnet).
+- Random topology - coopted computers communicate as a peer-to-peer botnet (P2P botnet).

-Since IRC communication is typically used to command botnets, it is often guarded against, which has motivated the drive for more covert ways for C&C servers to issue commands.
+Since IRC communication was typically used to command botnets, it is often guarded against.
+This has motivated the drive for more covert ways for C&C servers to issue commands.
 Alternative channels used for botnet command include JPG images, Microsoft Word files